fonttools/fontbakery/BRIEF.md

 * bakery_cli/fixers.py has some fixing methods to rescue
 * bakery_cli/fonts_public.proto and its child fonts_public_pb2.py are useful
 * bakery_cli/nameid_values.py is useful, I expect to just put that at the top of fontbakery-check-ttf.py (and perhaps later go upstream to fontTools)
-* bakery_cli/ttfont.py has a crazy big class that bundles data from different tables into a single fontbakery-unique Font object.
-Instead fontbakery-check-ttf.py will be structured table by table and operate on a ttLib font object itself in a linear, imperative programming style.
+* bakery_cli/ttfont.py has a crazy big class that bundles data from different tables into a single fontbakery-unique Font object, and is a very useful reference
 * bakery_cli/utils.py has some family checks, some installation checks (like if ttfautohint is available), some `fontbakery-check-family.py` checks...
 * bakery_cli/pipe/build.py has things used to build TTFs that should be split out into their own little tools, which can then be used in a setup.py or build.sh or Makefile
 * bakery_cli/pipe/copy.py has things for creating a build output directory, and that should be used in a setup.py API